cacophony-wj/LeS/BODYSLIDE.md

 ### "3BBB HangEmHigh"

 If you want to use a non-random body based on how thin or thick the game designers meant people to be, download _3BBB.Output.7z_ from [here](https://github.com/cacophony-wj/BS.for.LeS/releases/tag/0.1.B) and **disable _BodyGen4_ in the left pane of MO2**.

+**Please note, you MUST DISABLE BODYGEN4 for this, otherwise boobs will be the size of planets**

 This process is much easier, just adjust "body size" in RaceMenu to change between thin and thick, instead of manually changing several dozen sliders.

 ### Running BodySlide

-If you want to generate your own bodies, **first of all** you need to disable **_BodyGen4_** in the left pane or things will get _really_ weird.
+If you want to generate your own bodies, **first of all** you need to disable **_BodyGen4_** in the left pane.

+**Please note, you MUST DISABLE BODYGEN4 for this, otherwise boobs will be the size of planets**

 I have included a couple of _3BBB_ bodies and _many_ _CBBE_ ones, but you can always install your own.

 You will also have to follow all of the steps below.